n4bb12/verdaccio-github-oauth-ui/README.md

 <img src="screenshots/authorize.png" align="right" width="270"/>

-This is a Verdaccio plugin that offers GitHub OAuth integragtion for both the browser and the command line.
+This is a Verdaccio plugin that offers GitHub OAuth integration for both the browser and the command line.

 ### Features

 - The Verdaccio login button redirects you to GitHub.
 If you have access, you return as a logged-in user.
 Logout works, too.
 - The Verdaccio usage info is updated including copy-to-clipboard.
-- Use the built-in command line tool for quick and easy npm configuration.
+- Use the built-in command-line tool for quick and easy npm configuration.
 - Use GitHub organizations, teams, or repositories to configure permissions.

 ### Compatibility